 Who is involved?

 SafeWork SA usually starts the prosecution with a solicitor from the Crown Solicitor’s Office prosecuting the matter.
-In such a case SafeWork SA would be the complainant that lays the charge before the Court.
+In such a case SafeWork SA would be the informant that lays the charge before the Court.
 The defendant would be the person who allegedly committed the offence.

 The parties to the case would be SafeWork SA and one or more defendants.